tairesu/Assignment_Project_Tyrese_tyresec2/docs/notes/notes.md

 		4. [Oct 21 2025] ~~Setting editable to False <Card model>design_id~~ I thought that this would help my form ignore the design id field entirely.
 It hid the design id field in the admin view and the HTML template
 		5. [Oct 21 2025] **Using CardForm with instance parameter (in POST method)** This allowed me to update the attached card instance (the card retrieved using `card_token`), **instead of creating a whole new instance**.
 This Integrity error arose because I was inserting a new Card instead of updating one.

+**[Oct 21 2025]**

+- Now that that's over, I'll remove the design from template form by adding it to CardForm exclude attr

 ___